xmen4xp/everyday-kubernetes/installation/ansible/README.md

 # Build - a - Kubernetes using Ansible

+1. Need sudo access to remote machines
+2. ssh keys should be pre-populated in the remote machines.

 ## Step 1: Fill in your setup info in file: inventory

 Inventory is composed of two catogeries of nodes: